-- 18.3 Special Lets are intended to respond to urgent housing needs that are not fully recognised under the Allocations Policy.
-While the Allocations Policy provides a comprehensive framework for letting SHA's housing, we may consider making Special Lets in exceptional circumstances. - 18.4 The Senior Management Team member with oversight of the Neighbourhood Services function has delegated authority to make decisions on any proposed Special Lets, and will report to the Management Committee periodically on the number and general circumstances of any such cases.
-Decision-making must be fully documented, to ensure that decisions are open to scrutiny if required. - 18.5 In very exceptional circumstances, the Management Committee may need to give its prior approval to an offer of housing.
-This will apply where the Senior Management Team member with oversight of the Neighbourhood Services function and the Director consider that a proposed let would involve a significant departure from established policy and practice and/or could create significant reputational risks for SHA. - 18.6 The granting of tenancies to employees and committee members of the Association, and people closely connected to them, are subject to the controls described in SHA's Group Policy on Entitlements, Payments and Benefits.
+- 17.3 Special Lets are intended to respond to urgent housing needs that are not fully recognised under the Allocations Policy.
+While the Allocations Policy provides a comprehensive framework for letting SHA's housing, we may consider making Special Lets in exceptional circumstances.
+These are essentially emergency moves. - 17.4 The Director has delegated authority to make decisions on any proposed Special Lets, and will report to the Housing and Property Services Sub Committee periodically on the number and general circumstances of any such cases.
+Decision-making must be fully documented, to ensure that decisions are open to scrutiny if required. - 17.5 The granting of tenancies to employees and committee members of the Association, and people closely connected to them, are subject to the controls described in SHA's Group Policy on Entitlements, Payments and Benefits.
 The Policy sets out the procedures that must be followed if anyone in these categories is applying for a tenancy.